image

 Project management tools and techniques

-• Work Breakdown Structure (WBS): Hierarchical decomposition of project deliverables
+• Work Breakdown Structure (WBS): A hierarchical decomposition of the project’s deliverables.

-• Resource levelling: Optimising resource allocation across project tasks
+• Resource levelling: A method for optimising the allocation of resources across different project tasks.

-• Earned Value Management (EVM): Measuring project performance and progress
+• Earned Value Management (EVM): A process for measuring project performance and progress.

 Programme management tools and techniques

-• Portfolio management software: Overseeing multiple projects and programmes
+• Portfolio management software: Software to help manage multiple projects and programmes.

-• Benefits realisation tracking: Monitoring and measuring programme outcomes
+• Benefits realisation tracking: Tracking and measuring the outcomes of a programme.

-• Dependency mapping: Visualising relationships between projects and initiatives
+• Dependency mapping: Mapping the relationships between different projects and initiatives.

-• Stakeholder analysis matrices: Identifying and managing key stakeholders
+• Stakeholder analysis matrices: Identifying and prioritising key stakeholders.

-• Programme roadmaps: Long-term planning and strategy alignment
+• Programme roadmaps: Long-term planning and strategy documents.

-• Resource capacity planning: Optimising resource allocation across programmes.
+• Resource capacity planning: Optimising the allocation of resources across different programmes.

-Tools like Jira Align and Planview support comprehensive programme management.
+Tools like Jira Align and Planview are commonly used in programme management.

 Agile and DevOps in programme management

-• Scaled Agile Framework (SAFe): Applying Agile principles at the programme level
+• Scaled Agile Framework (SAFe): A framework for applying Agile practices at the programme level.

-• Continuous Integration/Continuous Delivery (CI/CD): Automating software delivery processes
+• Continuous Integration/Continuous Delivery (CI/CD): An approach to automating the software delivery process.

-• Feature-driven development: Aligning programme features with business value
+• Feature-driven development: A process for developing software features that align with business value.

 • Programme increment planning: Coordinating multiple Agile teams within a programme.